DennisRippinger/fakegen/README.md

 ### Domain Specific Knowledge

-Debugging a test with random strings and numbers can be difficult because they contain no human-comprehendible semantic.
+Debugging a test with random strings and numbers can be difficult because they contain no human-comprehensible semantic.
-A `surname` is not something like `3_fGu8C` and mapping such values to a certain semantic a domain-specific task.
+A `surname` string with a value `3_fGu8C` can be confusing.
+And a Fakegen cannot infer the semantic of the domain model.

 Therefore Fakegen understands a `DomainConfiguration` class.
 They are intended to be built once for your project and referenced by the TestDataFiller instance.

 ```java
 public class TestConfiguration extends DomainConfiguration {